xStarbound/xStarbound/doc/lua/player.md

 #### `void` player.dropEverything()

-Forces the player to drop all items in his or her inventory.
+Forces the player to drop all inventory items.
 Don't know why anyone would ever want to use this though.

 ---

-#### `String` player.currentEmote()
+#### `Emote` player.currentEmote()

 Returns the player's current emote state.
-Valid emote states are:
+Valid `Emote` values are:

 - `"Idle"` - No ongoing emote.
 - `"Blabbering"` - Talking.